|

 prototype can be viewed at the Laws Railroad Museum in Laws, California. (

-Don’t know where that is ?
-It’s about 6 miles east of Bishop, on US Highway 395.
+Don’t know where that is?
+It’s about 6 miles east of Bishop, on US

 Though it certainly qualifies as an “out of the way” destination, the Owens